 But what about the plus-size tag?
 We only use that when the bride self-identifies as such, because who the hell am I to label someone's body type?
 On the flip side, it's sort of frustrating because we've featured a TON of fucking gorgeous fuller-figured brides, and I've gotten emails from readers saying "Where can I see plus-size brides?" and I don't have a nice tidy link to send them that shows them the full range of loveliness.
 I have to say "If you browse through the hundreds of posts on Offbeat Bride, you'll find dozens of plus size brides!"

 I know that labels can be a challenging topic for us non-traditional types.
-Some of us feel comfortable tossing around labels for ourselves, but bristle when other people apply them to us.
-I think some of this sensitivity gets projected a bit — even when we allow people describe themselves, there's concern that somehow Offbeat Bride prescribing labels onto them.
+Some of us unabashedly love self-identifying — for me personally, one of my favorite ways to get to know someone is to hear what words they use to describe who they are.
+Others of us feel comfortable applying labels to ourselves, but bristle when other people apply them to us.
+I think some of this sensitivity gets projected a bit — even when we allow people to describe themselves, there's concern that somehow Offbeat Bride is prescribing labels onto them.

 We do our best to be thoughtful about these issues, but I recognize there's always more to learn when it comes to how people identify and how we label each other.
 But in the case of the titles on Real Offbeat Weddings, we try to let folks self-identify — which feels to me like the most respectful way to ensure that we get descriptive titles that feel like a good fit for everyone.